 WORLD OCEAN CLEANUP LOGISTICS

-FLEET CONTROL - A bulk carrier rota system to service 300 SeaVax units spread out strategically in the Atlantic, Indian and Pacific Oceans would need 10 ships operating continuously.
+FLEET CONTROL - A bulk carrier rota system to service between 100 and 300 SeaVax units spread out strategically in the Atlantic, Indian and Pacific Oceans would need 10 ships operating continuously.
 Allowing 20 days for return to port, unloading, and cruise back to the SeaVax fleet.
 Such an operation would be serious overkill, being more capacity than is needed.
+Targeting the dirtiest rivers and ocean hot spots will be more successful in our view.

 AN OCEAN CONVEYOR BELT SYSTEM